chongliujia/MnemosyneOS/README.md

 >
 > Persistent agents with runtime state, OS automation, governed memory, skills, and controlled privileges.

-MnemosyneOS is an AgentOS that lets an agent operate a computer like a persistent system process with memory and execution state:
+**MnemosyneOS is a persistent AgentOS** that lets an AI agent operate a computer like a system process with dedicated memory, execution state, and controlled privileges.
+It is *not* a Python library, SDK, or a simple memory plugin.

 * Interact through a local console and remote APIs
 * Use `skills` as executable behavior modules